N.1 Investigators

 Professor Dean Ho is currently Provost’s Chair Professor, Director of The Institute for Digital Medicine (WisDM) at the Yong Loo Lin School of Medicine; Director of The N.1 Institute for Health (N.1), and Head of the Department of Biomedical Engineering at the National University of Singapore.

 Prof. Ho is an elected Fellow of the US National Academy of Inventors (NAI), American Association for the Advancement of Science (AAAS), the American Institute for Medical and Biological Engineering (AIMBE), and the Royal Society of Chemistry.
 He was also named to the HIMSS Future50 Class of 2021 for his internationally-recognised leadership in digital health.
-Prof. Ho is also a Subgroup Lead in the World Health Organization (WHO) Working Group for the regulation of AI for Health.
+Prof. Ho is a Co-Chair of the World Health Organization (WHO) Working Group for the regulation of AI for Health.

 SELECTED PUBLICATIONS